wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-federation-issues/includes/2-troubleshoot-issues-interoperating.md

 Depending on which client people are using, and whether they are communicating in-tenant or cross-tenant, chat will either be plain text or have rich formatting options available.

+> [!NOTE]
-**NOTE:** Skype for Business Online should upgrade to Teams, or for specific cases migrate to Skype for Business on-premises.
+> Skype for Business Online should upgrade to Teams, or for specific cases migrate to Skype for Business on-premises.

 From|To|In-tenant, pure online, or hybrid |Cross-tenant federation configured in both tenant
 ---|---|---|---